NSGIRL stands for The Nova Scotia Girls Institute for Resource and Learning.

 Objectives

-• To provide resources to all girls relevant to their needs.
+- To provide resources to all girls relevant to their needs.

-• To facilitate leadership development opportunities for girls.
+- To facilitate leadership development opportunities for girls.

-• To create opportunities for girls to develop stronger minds and bodies.
+- To create opportunities for girls to develop stronger minds and bodies.

-• To mentor girls to help them appreciate and develop their own abilities and talents.
+- To mentor girls to help them appreciate and develop their own abilities and talents.

-• To engage girls in collaborative learning to expand their knowledge and worldviews.
+- To engage girls in collaborative learning to expand their knowledge and worldviews.

-• To provide confidence building strategies to overcome barriers and make societal change.
+- To provide confidence building strategies to overcome barriers and make societal change.

-• To connect girls of diverse ethnicities, cultures, beliefs, abilities, sexualities, and socio-economic backgrounds.
+- To connect girls of diverse ethnicities, cultures, beliefs, abilities, sexualities, and socio-economic backgrounds.

 Meet the Team

 Susan (Susie) M. Brigham, Ph.D is a Professor in the Faculty of Education at Mount Saint Vincent University (MSVU).
 She is of African descent from an immigrant family.
-As a mother of two daughters, a former schoolteacher, past Chair of the Alexa McDonough Institute and past chair of Girls Conferences held at MSVU for over a decade as well as an organizer and education consultant for other programs for girls, she has a drive to contribute to the learning experiences of girls.
+As a mother of two daughters, a former school teacher, past Chair of the Alexa McDonough Institute and past chair of Girls Conferences held at MSVU for over a decade as well as an organizer and education consultant for other programs for girls, she has a drive to contribute to the learning experiences of girls.

-Cassandra McDonald, M.A.Ed., is a Communications Manager at GM Research Consulting and Research Assistant in the Faculty of Education, MSVU.
+Cassandra McDonald, M.A.Ed., is a Research Associate and PT Professor in the Faculty of Family Studies at Mount Saint Vincent University (MSVU).
 From 2013-2020 she volunteered and worked for the Alexa McDonough Institute for Women, Gender and Social Justice as the event coordinator for the Girls Conference, the International Day of the Girl Child, and many other events.
 Cassandra is dedicated to creating change around gender equality by providing opportunities for girls of all ages to empower themselves and become future leaders.
-In her spare time, she loves spending time with her children, family, and friends, cooking and volunteering in her community.

 Rennée Julien is an Associate Group Lead, Commercial Banking at Scotiabank in Halifax.
 Passionate about serving and influencing change, on both professional and personal levels, Rennée is involved with various organizations.
 As a young girl growing up in Trinidad & Tobago, Rennée did not have access to resources on skills girls/women require to be successful.
 At the age of 40, she attended her first confidence building workshop for women.
 That workshop impacted Rennée’s professional and personal life, that she’s since been committed to providing mentoring, similar resources, or access to girls and women of all age groups.
 Rennée is a proud mother of two young adults.
 In her spare time, she is a health fitness enthusiast and competes as a natural Bodybuilder.